 Beyond forfeiting games and fines for the university, the loss of amateurism, even for seemingly innocuous reasons, can have a severe detriment to the life of a student-athlete.
 Jeremy Bloom, a professional skier and college football star, was force to give up his college football career with two years remaining after the NCAA declared him ineligible for accepting money from sponsors to help fund his training for the 2006 Winter Olympics.
-This forced Bloom, who had been named a freshman All-American in 2002 and was known for his ability to return kicks, to put his promising football career on hiatus for two years.
-He was later selected in the 2006 NFL draft, but a combination of his two years sitting on the sidelines and and a conference championship, as well as paying a \$100,000 fine to the NCAA).
+This forced Bloom, who had been named a freshman All-American in 2002 and was known for his ability to return kicks, 62 to put his promising football career on hiatus for two years.
+He was later selected in the 2006 NFL draft, but a combination of his two years sitting on the sidelines and untimely injuries led to him never appearing in a single and a conference championship, as well as paying a \$100,000 fine to the NCAA).